astrohart/MFR/MFR.Paths.Profiles.Provider.Actions/README.md

 contains a default value that is to be returned in case nothing can be successfully read from the system Registry. |

-<a name='M-MFR-Paths-Profiles-Provider-Actions-Generate-RegOperationMetadataForProfileCollectionPath-System-String,System-String-'></a>
+<a name='M-MFR-Paths-Profiles-Provider-Actions-Generate-RegOperationMetadataForSavingProfileCollectionPath-System-String,System-String-'></a>
-### RegOperationMetadataForProfileCollectionPath(pathnameToSave,regKeyPathname) `method`
+### RegOperationMetadataForSavingProfileCollectionPath(pathnameToSave,regKeyPathname) `method`

 ##### Summary